sina-khosravi-0/SecureShellV/README.md

 # SecureShellV

-SecureShellV is an Android-based VPN solution designed to provide secure, reliable, and configurable network tunneling through SSH.
+SecureShellV is an Android-based VPN solution designed to provide secure, reliable, and easy to setup network tunneling using v2ray core.
-It enables users to safely browse the internet—even on untrusted networks—while offering a polished UI, account management, app filtering, server switching, and multi-language support.
+It enables users to secure their connection with no need for a configuration offering a polished UI, account management, app filtering, server switching, and multi-language support.

 This project demonstrates experience in Android networking, VPNService, secure communications, UI/UX, and client–server integration.